smowton/llpe/index.md

 Status
 ------

 LLPE is "feature complete" but unstable.
-It is currently (April 2015) undergoing code cleanup and documentation pending an initial release.
-As such it is suitable for experimental use (though pending documentation you are likely to need to consult the mailing lists to find your way around), but not for production use.
+As such it is suitable for experimental use, but not for production use.

 Related Software
 ----------------